 Use anti-corrosion spray on the back of panels and on exposed wires to prevent the rust of corrosion that could lead to an electrical system failure.

 AUXILIARY FUSE PANEL

-The auxiliary fuse panel located under the dash provides a source of power for electronics in addition to the accessory switches located in the dash.
-Your boat utilizes the automotive type fuses.
+The auxiliary fuse panel located under the dash provides a source of power for electronics in addition to the accessory switches.
+Your model utilizes the automotive type fuse.

 MAIN CIRCUIT BREAKER